tkern0/CTFs/Timisoara CTF Qualifiers 2018/13 feedback/README.md

 ### Feedback
 10 points
-> Please help us become better by completing a short form([Google forms link]) and leave feedback on CTFTime(https://ctftime.org/event/594).
+> Please help us become better by completing a short form(_form link_) and leave feedback on CTFTime(https://ctftime.org/event/594).

 > Thank you!